-- Select Git | Show History from the main VCS menu or from the context menu of the selection.
-The History tab is added to the Version Control tool window showing the history for the selected file and allowing you to review and compare its revisions.
+Select Git | Show History from the main VCS menu or from the context menu of the selection.
+The History tab is added to the Version Control window showing the history for the selected file and allowing you to review and compare its revisions.

-- To identify which changes were introduced in a specific revision, select it in the list and press Ctrl+D or click the button on the toolbar.
-The Differences Viewer will open showing what has changed in this file revision:
+To view the diff of the whole file in the dedicated diff viewer, select it in the list and press Ctrl+D or click the button on the toolbar.
+The Differences Viewer will open showing what has changed in this revision.

 Review how changes were merged

-- If no conflicts were detected and resolved during the merge, IntelliJ IDEA will display the corresponding message in the Changed Files pane, and will suggest you to review changes originating from both parents:
+If no conflicts were detected and resolved during the merge, IntelliJ IDEA will display the corresponding message in the Changed Files pane, and will suggest you to review changes originating from both parents:

 Select the required file from one of the nodes and click the Show Diff icon on the toolbar or press Ctrl+D. The Differences Viewer will show a two-panel diff allowing you to compare the current version with the selected parent.

-- If conflicts occurred during the merge, the Changed Files pane will show you a list of files merged with conflicts.
+If conflicts occurred during the merge, the Changed Files pane will show you a list of files merged with conflicts.

-Select the required file and Show Diff icon on the toolbar or press Ctrl+D. The Differences Viewer will show a three-panel diff allowing you to compare the current version with each of its parents, and see how exactly conflicts were resolved.
+Select the required file and click the Show Diff icon on the toolbar or press Ctrl+D. The Differences Viewer will show a three-panel diff allowing you to compare the current version with each of its parents, and see how exactly conflicts were resolved.